joe-lynn/github-cards/README.md

 LIVE DEMO @ https://joe-lynn.github.io/github-cards/

+# How to make new cards
-# Your card should abide by the following
+## Your card should abide by the following
 * Use the new card template html document located in the main repo folder
 * Do not use any external styles or scripts
 * Use internal stylesheet